-Proposed Recommendation for Committee | March 16April 11, 2018
+Proposed Recommendation for Committee | April 11, 2018

-The typical, default judicial remedy for a legally invalid infirm rule is to vacate the entire rule, despite the agency's best efforts to promulgate a valid rule.
-This can lead to .2 There are many instances in which this remedy is appropriate, particularly when the various parts of a rule are so interrelated that none can function independently.
-In other instances, an agency may draft a rule so that some provisions are severable and could survive independently if a court invalidates another part of the rule.
+The typical, default judicial remedy for a legally infirm rule is to vacate the entire rule.1 1 2 There are many instances in which this remedy is appropriate, particularly when the various parts 3 of a rule are so interrelated that none can function independently.
+In other instances, an agency 4 may draft a rule so that some provisions are severable and could survive independently if a court 5 invalidates another part of the rule.
 This recommendation proposes techniques agencies can undertake to draft severable rules.
-It also recommends reforms to ensure that interested parties and parties to litigation adequately address the question of severability on judicial review.

-Total vacatur of a rule can create costs for agencies, regulated entities, regulatory beneficiaries, and the public.
-Regulated entities may want valid provisions of a rule to go into effect even if other portions are stuck down, because they have invested significant time, money, and resources in preparing to comply with the rule.
-Striking down the entire rule, as opposed to only its invalid provisions, may adversely affect the reliance interests of those entities and create instability in regulated markets and the regulatory regime.
-Likewise, regulatory beneficiaries may be adversely affected by the loss of beneficial valid provisions of a rule.
-The agency that promulgated the rule and the public also may incur substantial costs and because the agency must go back to the drawing board and redo much of its previous work, potentially resulting in wasted effort by the agency, given that it has likely invested an extraordinary amount of time,
+It also recommends reforms to ensure that interested parties 6 7 and parties to litigation adequately address the question of severability on judicial review.
+Total vacatur of a rule can create costs for agencies, regulated entities, regulatory 8 9 beneficiaries, and the public.
+Regulated entities may want valid provisions of a rule to go into 10 effect even if other portions are stuck down, because they have invested significant time, money, 11 and resources in preparing to comply with the rule.
+Striking down the entire rule, as opposed to

+12 only its invalid provisions, may adversely affect the reliance interests of those entities and create

+13 instability in regulated markets and the regulatory regime.
+Likewise, regulatory beneficiaries

+14 may be adversely affected by the loss of beneficial valid provisions of a rule.
+The agency that

+15 promulgated the rule and the public also may incur substantial costs because the agency must go

+16 back to the drawing board and redo much of its previous work, potentially resulting in wasted